Boston Athletic Association ice hockey team: 1920–21

 The B.A.A. was one of the founding members of the United States Amateur Hockey Association.
 Leon Tuck, who had come over from the Dartmouth Club, was chosen to serve as interim captain of the Unicorn squad.
 He had a large selection of players to choose from, with Hutchinson, Downing, Rice, LaCroix, and Morton returning and former college players Johnny Murphy, Dave Ingalls, and Joe Stubbs trying out.
 After the Harvard Club folded, George A. Percy, Gus Doty, Jack Wylde, and Alec Bright signed with the B.A.A.
 Tuck's former Dartmouth Club teammate Harris Murchie also joined the team.
-Before the season began, Tuck was named head coach of the Dartmouth Big Green men's ice hockey and was replaced as captain by Percy.
+Before the season began, Tuck was named head coach of the Dartmouth Big Green men's ice hockey team and was replaced as captain by Percy.

 The B.A.A. started the season with a non-league game against Harvard, which the Edward Bigelow-led Crimson won 4–1.
 Their first USAHA game took place two nights later and ended in a 3–1 victory over St. Nicholas.

 The USAHA's two Boston teams – the B.A.A. and the Shoe Trades, played a best-of-five in-season series for the Winsor Cup.
 The B.A.A won the first two games before dropping the third 4–3.
 On February 17, the Boston A.A. defeated the Shoe Trades 5 to 3 in double overtime to win both the Winsor Cup and the group one championship.
 The final game was played under protest, as the Shoe Trade's leading scorer, George Dufresne, was declared ineligible by the league.

 The Unicorn played the Cleveland Athletic Club in a four-game playoff, with the winner facing Eveleth for the league championship.
 The teams split the series, but Cleveland advanced on goal differential (10–8).

 On March 22, 1921, league president William S. Haddock reversed his decision regarding Dufresne's eligibility and ordered that the B.A.A. and the Shoe Trades play once again.
 If the Shoe Trades won, they would play Eveleth in a four-game series with the winner advancing to face Cleveland.
 On March 26, 1921, the Boston Athletic Association defeated the Shoe Trades 4–3, eliminating them from championship contention.

 The B.A.A. also played a series of games against Canadian teams.
 They defeated La Tuque and Queen's College and lost to the Winnipeg Hockey Club and the Toronto Aura Lee (the latter team beating the B.A.A. twice).